Why Lawyers Should Relocate to Atlanta

-But why Atlanta?
-Here are a few reasons why lawyers should seriously consider relocating to Atlanta:
+Why Atlanta?
+Let’s count the reasons why lawyers should seriously consider relocating here:

-- Lawyers in Atlanta earn comparable salaries to lawyers from other markets.
+Atlanta Lawyers earn competitive salaries compared to other markets.

 |San Francisco/Bay Area||2||167,130|